 As part of their planning, local authorities must now consider how they will continue to provide education and wider support for vulnerable and disadvantaged learners should there be future local or national lockdowns.
 This should include keeping schools and settings open.
 As part of this planning, local authorities need to consider how best to deploy resources, creatively and flexibly to meet the needs of vulnerable and disadvantaged learners, and their families.
 The Welsh Government recognises that any such response needs to be based on appropriate public health advice.

 In planning arrangements for potential future lockdown, local authorities should reflect on the arrangements put in place during the previous lockdown, including strengths and areas for improvement, and feedback received from parents/carers and learners.
-Other sources of feedback and intelligence may also be available, e.g. from Estyn and the Children’s Commissioner for Wales.
+Other sources of feedback and intelligence may also be available, for example from Estyn and the Children’s Commissioner for Wales.

 - contacted regularly to ‘check in’ – this will provide an opportunity to check on the safety and well-being of the learner, as well as to explore their learning experience and consider possible additional support

-- provided with the duration of learning time they would have received were they in their school or setting, regardless of whether or not some of their learning is taking place at home or elsewhere – there will be exceptions to the implementation of this expectation, however, it should be the starting position for all learners.
+- provided with the duration of learning time they would have received were they in their school or setting, regardless of whether or not some of their learning is taking place at home or elsewhere – there will be exceptions to the implementation of this expectation, however, it should be the starting position for all learners

 The public health situation will continue to be carefully monitored over the coming months and this guidance will be kept under review.
 Further, additional guidance will be provided, if necessary.